 3) Balance of Language Instruction

 In order for dual language programs to be fruitful, teachers must set standard amounts of time for both English and the native language to be spoken.
 The reason why some dual language programs fail is that English is not spoken enough.
 However, in order for ELL students to develop academic language and literacy skills in English, more time has to be spent speaking and learning said language.
 Therefore, teachers should employ a variety of instructional styles that increase learning and language proficiency levels.

 4) Language Usage

 Language usage plays a huge role in how successful a dual language program ends up being.
 Teachers must adjust language usage to match the comprehension level of the students in their classroom.
-Doing this will make learning more compressible, relevant, and interesting to ELLs.
+Doing this will make learning more relevant and interesting to ELLs.
 Teachers should try to speak slower and enunciate more.
 Additionally, teachers should use repetition and gestures.

 5) Professional Development

 Students should not be the only ones learning or preparing to be in a dual language program.
 Teachers should participate in professional development programs so that they can learn and develop teaching techniques for working with ELL students.
-The Latino Family Literacy Project offers professional development webinars and in-person workshops that not only help teacher develop teaching techniques but also social skills for understanding and working with ELL students and their families.
+The Latino Family Literacy Project offers professional development webinars and in-person workshops that not only help educators develop teaching techniques but also social skills for understanding and working with ELL students and their families.

 Five Essential Components for Successful Dual Language Programs